mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Remaining/remaining.md

 <img src="./remain5.png" width="400" />&nbsp;

 In this situation the automatic routing might be confusing.
-Therefore thre is the option to switch it off with
+There is the option to switch it off with
 <span style="color:gray">*Menu | Route | Route Off*</span>.

 <img src="./ro1.png" width="400" />&nbsp;